Impeachment process against Richard Nixon: Inquiry staff investigation

 The document became a focal point of the Judiciary Committee's impeachment inquiry.
 The White House was quick to reject the report's central conclusion, asserting that only criminal offenses of "a very serious nature" are grounds for impeaching the president.
 When the committee's anti-impeachment Republicans ordered a separate report prepared, one more in line with the White House view, Albert Jenner, who disagreed with that position, delayed completing the request.
 The assignment was carried out by Sam Garrison.
 Following this event there would be ongoing tension between the two men, which would color their respective relationships with members of the committee.

 Overseeing the factual investigations were senior associate special counsels Richard Cates and Bernard Nussbaum.
 Under their guidance, inquiry staff members, working in teams, endeavored to collect and assemble factual information and evidence relevant to the various allegations made against Nixon.
 Major investigations were conducted into: his complicity in covering up the Watergate burglary; his creation of the covert White House special investigative unit and that unit's subsequent illegal activities; and his personal finances since entering office, to determine whether he had committed tax fraud.
-Among the dozens of other matters considered by the investigators were allegations that International Telephone and Telegraph and American Milk Producers benefited politically from contributions to Nixon's 1968 presidential campaign, and charges that the Nixon administrated had interfered with the investigation by the Securities and Exchange Commission of Robert Vesco, who had donated $200,000 in 1972 to the Committee to Re-Elect the President.
+Among the dozens of other matters considered by the investigators were allegations that International Telephone and Telegraph and American Milk Producers benefited politically from contributions to Nixon's 1968 presidential campaign, and charges that the Nixon administration had interfered with the investigation by the Securities and Exchange Commission of Robert Vesco, who had donated $200,000 in 1972 to the Committee to Re-Elect the President.
 The case was put together on more than 500,000 five-by-seven-inch note cards that were cross-indexed against each other.
 Mastering this filing system became a requirement of anyone working on the inquiry.

 A constant worry among impeachment inquiry staff leaders was that developments from their research, discussions and preliminary conclusions would leak to the press.
 To minimize leaks, Doar established strict rules of conduct that included this directive: "The staff of the impeachment inquiry shall not discuss with anyone outside the staff either the substance or procedure of their work or that of the committee."
 Security guards patrolled the halls of the House Annex-1 building in which a myriad of lawyers, investigators, clerks, and stenographers worked in rooms with closed blinds.
 Doar in particular had the attorneys on the inquiry working on isolated areas so that only a few of the senior counsels knew the big picture.
 In a March 9, 1974, story Bill Kovach wrote in The New York Times that staff members worked "under security conditions that suggest a classified defense project."
 Opinions differ, however, as to how successful these efforts were at preventing leaks.
 Later, in 2005, Doar said of Rodino: